UK’s only LGBTQ literature festival back in Brighton for fourth season

 “On Friday, October 13, The Coast is Queer is showcasing some of Brighton’s very best queer voices at an inclusive open mic event that welcomes anybody who feels inspired by the theme rewriting queerness.
 The event will be hosted by Fuschia Von Steele, and poets Reanna Valentine, AFLO the poet and Priss Nash will share their work.

-“On Sunday, October 15, a panel discussion will ask what it means to be a queer writer in a time of war when being visibly queer in your own country is an act of rebellion in itself?
-How are queer Ukrainian writers telling their stories against all odds, creating new work beyond all constraint, from inside and outside their war-torn country?”
+“On Sunday, October 15, a panel discussion will ask what it means to be a queer writer in a time of war when being visibly queer in your own country is an act of rebellion in itself?”

-Co-ordinator Lesley Wood said: “The Coast is Queer is a unique opportunity for audiences to meet some of the boldest and brightest LGBTQ+ writers, thinkers and activists around today.
-This event always stimulates lively discussion and is for anyone who wants to experience some fresh ideas rarely heard in the mainstream.
-The Coast is Queer has grown to represent a significant and exuberant contribution to the UK’s spoken word festival landscape.”

-It runs at the Attenborough Centre for the Creative Arts in Brighton from October 12-15.